thermotools/thermopack/addon/pyUtils/README.md

 **./datadb**: Read files from ../../fluids and ../../binaries and generate compdatadb.f90/mixdatadb.f90/saftvrmie_datadb.f90 for thermopack.
 Must be copied manually to ../../src/.
     Also generates the file Component-name-mapping.md for the wiki.

+**./docs**: Scripts to copy and combine different readme - files, so that documentation only has to be written one place.